Looking for great low-cost marketing ideas? Of course, you are!

-So, in the spirit of only investing in something that you can afford to lose, I’m sharing 20 low cost marketing ideas that you can try for very little risk and potentially a good amount of reward.
+So, in the spirit of only investing in something that you can afford to lose, I’m sharing 20 low-cost marketing ideas that you can try for very little risk and potentially a good amount of reward.
+If you’ve only been generating new business by referral, this is a great way to expand your marketing one marketing idea at a time.

 1. Online Business Listing